The First Changing Places Toilets in the Kent Downs National Landscape

 Enhancing Access Opportunities

-You can read more about the Kent Downs AONB research on barriers to accessing the countryside and recommendations on improving access to the countryside at the links below
+You can read more about the Kent Downs National Landscape’s research on barriers to accessing the countryside and recommendations on improving access to the countryside.

 This report is a review of literature, evidence and expert advice to identify the barriers that limit public access to countryside and public greenspace.
 It makes recommendations for the mitigation of these barriers to enable access for the full diversity of people